MakeSchool-Tutorials/Makestagram-Swift-V2/P7-Taking-Photos/content.md

 2. Depending on the user's selection, presenting the camera or photo library.
 2. Returning the image that the user has taken or selected.

-The first and second responsibilities of the `PhotoTakingHelper` require it to present a `UIAlertController` and 'UIImagePickerController', respectively.
+The first and second responsibilities of the `PhotoTakingHelper` require it to present a `UIAlertController` and `UIImagePickerController`, respectively.
 However, in iOS, only view controllers can present other view controllers, and the `PhotoTakingHelper` is a simple `NSObject`, not a `UIViewController`.
 To enable view controller presentation inside the `PhotoTakingHelper` class, we will implement the initializer of the `PhotoTakingHelper` to require a reference to a `UIViewController`.

 To implement the third responsibility of the `PhotoTakingHelper` we will need to have a way to communicate with the `TimelineViewController` - as shown in Step 6 of our outline above.
 For this we could use the concept of delegation (on the previous page we used delegation to receive information from the `UITabBarController`).
-A more convenient solution for this specific case is using a *Callback*.
-A *Callback* is basically a reference to a function.
+A more convenient solution for this specific case is using a *callback*.
+A *callback* is basically a reference to a function.
 When initializing the `PhotoTakingHelper` inside of the *TimelineViewController* we will provide it with a callback function.
-As soon as the `PhotoTakingHelper` has selected an image, it will call that *Callback* function and provide the selected image to the *TimelineViewController*.
+As soon as the `PhotoTakingHelper` has selected an image, it will call that *callback* function and provide the selected image to the *TimelineViewController*.

 Let's get started with building the `PhotoTakingHelper`!